HomeLatest NewsEnterprise ITOracle unveils OCI Zettascale10 supercomputer

 Oracle said initial deployments of OCI Zettascale10 will feature up to 800,000 NVIDIA GPUs.
 The company said the architecture delivers high bandwidth between GPUs and predictable performance through Oracle Acceleron’s low-latency RoCEv2 networking.

-Buck, vice president of hyperscale at NVIDIA, said the collaboration would combine Oracle’s distributed cloud with NVIDIA’s full-stack AI infrastructure.
-“OCI Zettascale10 provides the compute fabric needed to advance state-of-the-art AI research and help organisations move from experimentation to industrialised AI,” he said.
+Ian Buck, vice president of hyperscale at NVIDIA, said the collaboration would combine Oracle’s distributed cloud with NVIDIA’s full-stack AI infrastructure.
+“OCI Zettascale10 provides the compute fabric needed to advance state-of-the-art AI and help organisations move from experimentation to industrialised AI,” he said.

 Oracle said it plans to offer multi-gigawatt deployments of Zettascale10 to enterprise customers and is now taking orders for delivery in the second half of next year.